Course Listing - by Instructor

 Hildy Tow | is the Curator of Education at Woodmere Art Museum. |

-Lynne Williams | , EdD candidate is the executive director of the Philadelphia Area Great Careers Group, which provides online career education and networking.
+Lynne Williams | , EdD candidate is the Executive Director of the Philadelphia Area Great Careers Group, which provides online career education and networking.
 She writes resumes, LinkedIn profiles and company pages, and focuses on keywords.
 She is writing her doctoral dissertation on LinkedIn.
 Connect on LinkedIn at www.linkedin.com/in/lynnewilliams |